Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/Operation LogTrace/Readme.md

 - Answer: trustno1

 - Log Type: Event ID 15 in Sysmon
-- Explanation: The password stored inside the hidden file hidden_stream.txt was trustno1.
-This file might be a key to accessing other systems or data, and this password could be used by the attacker for further access or lateral movement within the network.
+- Explanation: The password hash is stored inside the hidden file hidden_stream.txt .Use an online tool to crack the hash like crackstation and you will get the password.
-## Tools Used:
-- Event Logs Analysis: To trace the actions of the attacker by reviewing security logs, system logs, and PowerShell logs.
-- PowerShell Scripts: Investigating PowerShell scripts used for privilege escalation and downloading malware.
-- Hash Analysis: Understanding credential theft through pass-the-hash and identifying key password hashes.
-- Registry Monitoring: To identify persistence mechanisms set by the attacker through registry modifications.

 ## What You'll Learn:
 - Log Forensics: How to analyze and trace attacker activity from event logs, focusing on user creation, privilege escalation, and credential dumping.
 Credential Dumping & Pass-the-Hash: Learn how attackers use stolen password hashes to bypass authentication systems.